lordfeck/cgi-win/README.md

 $ cpan install GD
 ```

+GD may already be installed if you are using shared hosting.

 # Why CGI?
 You're right to ask this, I'd recommend all serious Perl webdev use a serious framework like Mojolicious.

 In our case, these are simple scripts that you bung on a server.
 A full web framework is overkill.
 They just do their thing and be done.
+This is a throwback to simpler times where you just throw your scripts onto a server and worry no more.

 Besides, with CGI, it is possible to run more than one script easily.
-It isn't so easy to run more than one web framework unless you really enjoy the intricacies of server admin (and the costs!)
+It isn't so easy to run more than one web framework unless you really enjoy the intricacies (and the costs) of server admin.